Isaac-Zimba-J/Isaac-Zimba-J/README.md

 ## 🌍 About Me

 I’m a **Software Engineer and Machine Learning enthusiast** passionate about building impactful digital solutions that solve real-world problems.
-Currently pursuing my degree at **The Copperbelt University (CBU)**, I serve as the **President of the ICTAZ-CBU Chapter**, where I lead initiatives to empower students with modern tech skills and foster industry collaboration.
+Currently pursuing my degree at **The Copperbelt University (CBU)**, I served as the **President of the ICTAZ-CBU Chapter**, where I led initiatives to empower students with modern tech skills and foster industry collaboration.

 My journey has been all about **turning ideas into code**, **mentoring peers**, and **pushing the boundaries** of what technology can achieve.